Delta Waterway Cleanup

 What is the Delta Waterway Cleanup?

-It’s the Delta’s part of California Coastal Cleanup Day – California’s largest annual volunteer event which brings folks together at sites around the state to celebrate and share their appreciation of California’s fabulous coast and waterways.
-California’s event is likewise part of International Coastal Cleanup Day, sponsored by the Ocean Conservancy, which is the largest volunteer event on earth!
-People from all walks of life gather at the river’s edge to help free our rivers, coastlines and beaches from ugly trash.
-The date is ALWAYS the third Saturday in September.
+You will be participating in the Delta’s part of California Coastal Cleanup Day!
+California’s largest annual volunteer event is sponsored by the California Coastal Commission and brings folks together at sites around the state to celebrate and share their appreciation of California’s fabulous coast and waterways.
+People from all walks of life gather to help free our waterways and coastlines from the trash and plastics that harm wildlife and fill our oceans.
+California’s event is likewise part of International Coastal Cleanup Day, sponsored by the Ocean Conservancy, which is the largest volunteer event on Earth!